Free Judges

 The Free Judges were a class of land owners in the County of Kladsko (Glatz, Kłodzko) who belonged to the Third Estate.

 History

-The history of the Free Judges is closely related to the settlement of ethnic Germans in the Kłodzko Valley.
-This settlement began under King Wenceslaus I of Bohemia and was intensified during the reign of his son Ottokar II.
+The history of the Free Judges is closely related to the settlement of ethnic Germans in Kłodzko Valley.
+This settlement began under King Wenceslaus I of Bohemia and grew during the reign of his son Ottokar II.
 Land was allocated to the Germans by the Burgrave of Glatz, in his capacity as royal governor.